dantavs/dwappbot/README.md

 /updtxp <modifier: required> : Add or subtract the Modifier of the PC's XP /updtammo <modifier: required> : Add or subtract the Modifier of the PC's Ammo /updtr <modifier: required> : Add or subtract the Modifier of the PC's Rations

+## Define new value for stats commands (Requires character created)
+/setdamage <modifier: required> : Define new value for the PC's damage